 While electric cars generally have lower maintenance and repair costs due to their simpler mechanical systems, some repairs may still be necessary.
 Issues such as windscreen damage or air conditioning problems may require repairs that are similar to those for petrol and diesel cars.

-All in all, no matter what type of electric car your vehicle is – whether a battery electric car or hybrid – you are legally required to undergo an MOT.
+All in all, no matter what type of electric car your vehicle is – whether a battery electric vehicle or hybrid electric vehicle – you are legally required to undergo an MOT.
 This means popular electric cars, such as Tesla and Nissan EVs, have to complete an MOT test.

 Contact us today to discuss our market-leading range of home electric car chargers at 03333 44 96 99.
 Our expert customer service team will always be happy to help.
 With expert engineers across the UK, we can install wherever you are.
 Or, fill in the contact form below, and a member of our team will be in touch.